bear/ronkyuu/README.md

 discoverEndpoint(sourceURL, ...)
 --------------------------------
-Discover any WebMention endpoint for a given `url`.
+Discover any WebMention endpoint for a given `sourceURL`.

 sendWebmention(sourceURL, targetURL, webmention=None)
 -----------------------------------------------------